lennilobel/sql2025-workshop-public/Development Platform/Change Event Streaming/ReadMe.md

   - Click `Create`
   - Go to Security + Networking > Access Keys
   - Show and copy the connection string (then paste to Notepad)
+	- A more secure alternative is to generate a limited-lifetime Shared Access Signature (SAS) token.

 ## Generate the SAS Token